jhsware/component-registry/README.md

 ```

 ### Utilities ###

+Create an unamed utility that implements a given interface.
+It is automatically registered with the `globalRegistry` available in component-registry.

 ```javascript
 const utility = new Utility({
     implements: IInterface
 });
 ```

-Create an unamed utility that implements a given interface.
+Create a named utility that implements a given interface and has a variation name.
 It is automatically registered with the `globalRegistry` available in component-registry.

 ```javascript
 const utility = new Utility({